 Company reps design your panel based on the site survey and initial energy assessment.
 You then choose your panels, system components, and any additional equipment.
 Finally, you receive a detailed quote to review before signing a contract.
 Once signed, the company begins filing necessary paperwork and design plans with local officials.
 The permitting process varies but could take two to four weeks.

 Installers arrive with panels, wiring, racking systems, add-on components, and any other necessary equipment.
-A typical installation usually takes one or two days.
+Nearly a third of our survey takers said installation took just one day.
 The solar company should provide timely updates for any delays in installation.

 Your installer works with local officials for a final inspection.
 Solar installations must meet local codes and design plans to qualify for activation.
 This process could add two to four weeks, depending on your solar company and local officials’ availability.